dai-shi/remote-faces/CONTRIBUTING.md

 The are two parts of the tool in this repository.
 - [web app](./web) The main part of the tool.
 React based.
 - [electron app](./electron) A wrapper part of the tool.
 Electron based.
-(This is not yet ready. https://github.com/dai-shi/remote-faces/issues/10 )

 ## Coding contribution